Time Inc forecasts further declines in advertising revenue

 The forecast implies revenue of $3.08-$3.18 billion for the full year, well below the average analyst estimate of $3.24 billion, according to Thomson Reuters I/B/E/S.

-Time's total advertising revenue fell 8.1 percent to $496 million (323 million pounds) in the fourth quarter, accounting for about half of the total revenue.
+Time's total advertising revenue fell 8.1 percent to $496 million in the fourth quarter, accounting for about half of the total revenue.

 Circulation revenue, which includes subscription and newsstand sales, also fell about 8 percent.